d3fenderz/linux_security/README.md

 # Linux recovery abuse

-Misknown hacking method on Linux and ways to protect 🧢
+Misknown hacking method on Linux that relies on the single user mode and ways to protect 🧢

 ## Introduction